Add a Tableau Data Story to a Dashboard

 Note: Tableau Data Stories opens in a pop-up window, so be sure to allow pop-ups.
 If you're using full screen mode, then Data Stories can open in a new tab.

-- In the Data Story dialog box, configure your story by first choosing the worksheet to write about.
-When you click Next, Tableau sends all associated workbook data to Tableau Cloud.
+2. In the Data Story dialog box, configure your story by first choosing the worksheet to write about.
+When you click Next, Tableau sends all associated workbook data to the Tableau Cloud or Tableau Server instance that you are logged in to.

 Discrete is best for qualitative values such as names or dates, such as in bar or column charts.